-The Citadel, Ancient City and Fortress Buildings of Derbent are part of a strategic Sasanian defence system from the 5th century.
+The Citadel, Ancient City and Fortress Buildings of Derbent are part of a strategic Sasanian defense system from the 5th century.

-The defence structures that were built by the Sasanians were in continuous use by the succeeding Persian, Arabic, Mongol, and Timurid governments.
-Its militairy function lasted til the 19th century.
-Its name is a Persian word: “Darband”, meaning "closed gates".
+Situated on the western shores of the Caspian Sea, Derbent was in a position to control the traffic between Europe and the Middle East.
+The defense structures that were built by the Sasanians were in continuous use by the succeeding Persian, Arabic, Mongol, and Timurid governments.
+Its military function lasted till the 19th century.

 Many think that a visit to Derbent is our of the reach of an independent Western traveler.
 Dagestan has a very bad reputation as a troublesome region with high crime rate and as a source of jihadist threat.
 Practically all Western countries issued travel warnings, discouraging travelers to go there, and even Moscovite Russians have a firm conviction that Dagestan is a dangerous place.
 But -if you venture to go there - literally everybody will try to convince you that there is no calmer and friendlier place on Earth than Dagestan.
 And after two days I was ready to believe rather them than my own bureaucrats in the ministries.